 What a DWI Defense Must Include

 A properly formed DWI defense stands between you and the penalties and consequences associated with a DWI conviction.
 From understanding the importance in requesting an ALR Hearing to winning your Administrative License Revocation Hearing to knowing how tests to determine a DWI arrest are conducted, your defense must include a number of vital considerations for you to have the best chance to emerge victorious.

 Some of these elements are important in every case and others need to be emphasized because of individual circumstances.
 The DWI legal process is complicated.
 Every case is different.
-Police often make mistakes with either the traffic stop or the implementation of standardized field sobriety test protocols.
+Police often make mistakes with either the traffic stop or their ability to follow standardized field sobriety test protocols.
 You have rights when stopped for a DWI.

 A DWI Defense Must Know The Importance of the Administrative License Revocation Hearing (ALR) & The Opportunities It Provides.

 A common mistake made by many lawyers is failing to request an Administrative License Revocation Hearing.
 Many believe these hearings are not worth contesting because they think these hearings are very difficult to win.

 That is simply not the case.
 ALR Hearings can often be won based on technical defenses, such as: